- 1What Is a Dental Plaque?

 It is bothersome to rinse the mouth after every snack, right?
 Well, not rinsing can form a sticky layer that influences the teeth towards a bad side.
 This slimy layer named dental plaque is a normally occurring tooth-associated problem that sets a base for anything beyond normal happening in the oral cavity.
-Keeping it from building up is the first and foremost to maintaining good oral hygiene, as a hardened dental plaque is not something that can be managed with home care.
+Keeping it from building up is the first and foremost step in maintaining good oral hygiene, as hardened dental plaque is not something that can be managed with home care.
 Read further for the causes, risk factors, prevention, and management of dental plaque.

 The mouth normally contains a wide range of good and bad bacteria.
-When a person fails to rinse the mouth after eating sticky-natured food, predominantly the food containing carbohydrates and sugars, the bad bacterial level in the mouth increases.
-These bacteria combine with the stuck food and form acids, which results in a sticky layer covering the teeth, and gums called dental plaque.
+When a person fails to rinse the mouth after eating sticky-natured food, predominantly food containing carbohydrates and sugars, the bad bacterial level in the mouth increases.
+These bacteria combine with the stuck food and form acids, which results in a sticky layer covering the teeth and gums called dental plaque.

 Plaque formation can result due to: